IceCreamWasTaken/Arduino-Programming-stuff-for-school/the website (UC)/READMEUC.md

 Wed 22nd June - Revisted Chapter 12 and decided to add my own footer not with bootstrap haha goodbye bootstrap you suck!
 - Haven't worked on Chapter 13 yet
 - Added a shape on the footer

+Wed 27th of July - Stopped using flask don't think I will have enough time to implement some of the cool stuff on it probably when I have extra time
+- Subscribed to an API that runs with python and flask to bring TTS to a web server. :)